mikedubcurry/IPA-API/Readme.md

 ## How

-This application will leverage an Express/Apollo GraphQL API fronting a MongoDB database.
-Eventually I plan on adding user authentication so more people other than myself can access the information and if they possess authorization roles.
+This application will leverage an Apollo GraphQL API fronting a PostgreSql database.
+Eventually I plan on adding user authentication (currently underway) so more people other than myself can access the information and if they possess authorization roles.
 Once a rough implementation is drafted, I'd like to add a caching layer with Redis to save time hitting the database.

 ## Why